AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-The new rules relating to the list of ingredients are not mandatory, but reflect what the EU considers "should apply" (recital 8).
+The new rules relating to the list of ingredients are not mandatory, but are considered by the European Union to be important.

 Recommended Actions

-Suppliers of wine should evaluate how existing labels can be aligned with the new rules to meet the objectives of improving consumers' understanding of wine labelling.
+Suppliers of wine should evaluate how existing labels can be aligned with these rules to improve consumers' understanding of wine labelling.

 Background

-Regulation (EU) 1308/2013 (Art.
-119) sets out the information that must be included on labels or in the presentation of "grapevine products" (wine, liqueur, sparkling wine), including provenance, alcohol strength, and terms related to geographical indication.
-Commission Delegated Regulation (EU) 2019/33 elaborates more detailed rules relating to geographical indications and the labelling and presentation of wine.
+Regulation 1308/2013 lists the information that must be included on labels or in the presentation of "grapevine products" (wine, liqueur, sparkling wine), including provenance, alcohol strength, and terms related to geographical indication (Art.
+119).

 Resources